 Dental Costs & Alberta Fee Guide

-There is a new dental fee guide in Alberta, which affects what you pay for dental care in Calgary.
-The current NDP government has mandated fees in an attempt to make dental care more affordable.
+There is a dental fee guide in Alberta, which affects what you pay for dental care in Calgary.
+The provincial government has mandated fees in an attempt to make dental care more affordable.

 Are dental fees higher in Alberta?

 You may have heard from media coverage that government research shows dental fees are higher in Alberta than in neighbouring provinces.
 However, the same government research shows that dental clinic owners in Alberta do not make more overall profit.

 How is this possible?
 Because operating costs are higher in Alberta.